Rome Travel Guide

 - Pick 2 anchors: Colosseum and Vatican Museums.

-- Keep one area per half-day: Ancient Rome, Centro Storico, Vatican/Prati, or Trastevere.
+- Keep one main zone per half-day: Ancient Rome, Centro Storico, Vatican/Prati, or Trastevere.

-- Avoid city-wide zig-zagging: that is what usually kills the plan.
+- Avoid city-wide zig-zagging: it looks manageable on a map, but it drains time fast.
 Use the Rome 2-day itinerary if you want a tighter route.

 If you have 3 days